 Professionalism and respect are core principles of the Royal Society Te Apārangi\, and we encourage referees to follow these principles when providing feedback on proposals or applicants.
-Comments should be objective and constructive and should not include personal attacks or derogatory language.
+Comments should be objective and constructive, with no personal attacks or derogatory language.